 The international community is clearly not equipped to effectively address modern slavery.
 In 2014, governments adopted a new global treaty to end modern slavery.
 The protocol offers a framework to effectively eradicate forced labour, including human trafficking and slavery-like practices, through a combination of measures for prevention, protection and remedy.
 It calls for protection against abusive recruitment of migrant workers and is the first binding treaty that calls for due diligence by companies to prevent and respond to risks of forced labour in their operations and supply chains.

 Without broad ratification, the protocol will remain a paper tiger.
 Unless individual governments ratify, their commitment from 2014 is false and the numbers of modern slaves will keep rising.

 Don’t let that happen.
 Help ensure that this historic and unique opportunity to end modern slavery does not go to waste.

 Call on your minister of labour to ratify the protocol now!

-Update: Czech Republic, France, Mali, Mauritania, Niger, Norway, Panama and the United Kingdom have ratified the protocol.
+Update: Argentina, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Iceland, Jamaica, Mali, Mauritania, Netherlands, Niger, Norway, Panama, Poland, Spain, Sweden, Switzerland and the United Kingdom have ratified the protocol.